wafflespeanut/biographer/README.md

-## Biographer (v0.6.1)
+## Biographer (v0.6.2)

-This is a little project of mine - a command-line utility to remember everyday memories.
+A command-line utility to remember everyday memories.
+This is an on-going project of mine, and so it's unstable.
+I play with it during my free time (or whenever I get a new idea)...

 ### How it works?